PhilHen/HieroglyphicKeyboards/README.md

  * either A1 \<SPACE\> /124 \<SPACE\>
  * or A1 \<SPACE\> /1 \<SPACE\> /2 \<SPACE\> /4 \<SPACE\> (or any other sequence).

-Please note shading applies to quarters of the sign that precedes the cursor, not the quadrat.
+Please note shading applies to quarters of the sign that precedes the cursor, not the whole quadrat.